Kanishka-06/Credit_Card_Default_Prediction/README.md

-Credit Card Default Prediction using ANN
+Credit Card Default Prediction using Artificial Neural Network
+<p align="center"> <b>End-to-End Machine Learning Application for Credit Risk Prediction</b> </p>

+Project Overview

+Credit card default prediction is an important financial risk problem where identifying customers likely to default can support better-informed credit decisions.

-An end-to-end Machine Learning project that predicts the probability of credit card payment default using customer demographic, credit, billing, and repayment behavior.
+This project develops an Artificial Neural Network (ANN) to predict the probability of a customer's next-month credit card payment default using demographic, credit, billing, and repayment behavior.

-The project uses an Artificial Neural Network (ANN) for prediction and provides an interactive Streamlit web application where users can enter customer details and receive a default probability and risk classification.
+The trained model is integrated into an interactive Streamlit application, allowing users to enter customer information and receive a default probability and risk classification.

-🎯 Key Features
-Predicts the probability of credit card payment default Uses customer credit, demographic, billing, and repayment information Feature engineering using average billing, average payment, and repayment delay Categorical encoding and numerical feature scaling Artificial Neural Network built using TensorFlow/Keras Probability-based prediction with Low, Medium, and High risk classification Interactive Streamlit interface
-Deployed using Streamlit Community Cloud
+Objectives
+Predict the probability of credit card payment default.
+Engineer meaningful features from billing and repayment behavior.
+Apply appropriate encoding and scaling to model inputs.
+Train and evaluate an Artificial Neural Network.
+Provide probability-based Low, Medium, and High Risk classification.
+Build and deploy an interactive machine learning application.
-🧠 Machine Learning Workflow
+Machine Learning Workflow

-Data → Preprocessing → Feature Engineering → ANN → Probability Prediction → Risk Classification
+Data → Feature Engineering → Encoding → Scaling → ANN → Default Probability → Risk Classification

-The model uses features such as:
+Key Features
 Credit Limit
 Age
 Education